aycaatac/aycaatac/README.md

-### Hi there 👋 My name is Ayça Ataç, I am a junior Computer Science student at Bilkent University.'
+### Hi there 👋 My name is Ayça Ataç, I am a junior Computer Science student at Bilkent University.

 <!--
 **aycaatac/aycaatac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.